hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	and return outside.

-	Finish with quick Gallopade step.
+	Finish with quick gallopade step.

 3. All turn with right hand to partners,